Alex Chilton: Early life and career

-Chilton grew up in a musical family; his father, Sidney Chilton, was a jazz musician.
+Chilton grew up in a musical family.
+His father, Sidney Chilton, was a jazz pianist and saxophonist who sold industrial lighting to support his family.
 A local band recruited the teenaged Chilton in 1966 to be their lead singer after learning of the popularity of his vocal performance at a talent show at Memphis's Central High School.
 This band was Ronnie and the Devilles, which was subsequently renamed the Box Tops.
 The group recorded with Chips Moman and producer/songwriter Dan Penn at American Sound Studio and Muscle Shoals's FAME Studios.

 Chilton was 16 when his first professional recording, the Box Tops' song "The Letter", became a number-one international hit.
 The Box Tops went on to have several other major chart hits, including "Neon Rainbow" (1967), "Cry Like a Baby" (1968), "Choo Choo Train" (1968), "Sweet Cream Ladies, Forward March" (1969), and "Soul Deep" (1969).
-Aside from the hits "The Letter", "Neon Rainbow", and "Soul Deep", all written by Wayne Carson, many of the group's songs were written by Penn, Moman, Spooner Oldham, and other top area songwriters, with Chilton occasionally contributing a song.
+Aside from "The Letter", "Neon Rainbow", and "Soul Deep", all written by Wayne Carson, many of the group's songs were written by Penn, Moman, Spooner Oldham, and other top area songwriters, with Chilton occasionally contributing a song.
+He contributed one of Carson's song to the band called The Debuts which they released in 1968 called "If I Cry" with Jimi Jamison (future Survivor lead singer) performing it.
 By late 1969, only Chilton and guitarist Gary Talley remained from the original group, and newer additions replaced the members who had departed.
 The group decided to disband and pursue independent careers in February 1970.

 After deciding against enrolling as a student at Memphis State University, Chilton began performing as a solo artist, maintaining a working relationship with Penn for demos.
 During this period he began learning guitar by studying the styles of guitarists like Stax Records great Steve Cropper and Carl Wilson of the Beach Boys.
 Chilton began recording his own solo material in the fall of 1969 at Ardent Studios with local musicians including producer Terry Manning (who had worked with Chilton as an engineer on the Box Tops' recordings) and drummer Richard Rosebrough, and producing a few local blues-rock acts.
-His 1969-1970 recordings were released in the 1980s and 1990s on albums such as Lost Decade (New Rose Records), 1970 (Ardent Records), and Free Again: The "1970" Sessions" (Omnivore Recordings).
+His 1969–1970 recordings were released in the 1980s and 1990s on albums such as Lost Decade (New Rose Records), 1970 (Ardent Records), and Free Again: The "1970" Sessions" (Omnivore Recordings).

 Chilton was considered as a replacement vocalist for Al Kooper in Blood, Sweat & Tears.